emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 type = "featured"

 +++
-I recently had conversation with my German teacher about _gendern_  — an attempt at making the heavily gendered German language more inclusive of women and sometimes third genders.
+I recently had conversation with my German teacher about _gendern_  — an attempt at making the heavily gendered German language more inclusive of women and sometimes also of other genders.

 Every word in German has grammatical gender.
 Most words for people like "doctor" or "actor" have a feminine version used for women and a masculine version used for men — and as a "generic masculine" for mixed groups of men and women and to refer to the concept in general.